 If you do not advise us in advance to not draw down your disbursement, then you will be responsible for all interest charges and for its repayment.

-When your loan cheque will be available
+When your maintenance loan payment be available

 - When we initiate disbursement, if there is anything which blocks yours, we will immediately contact you by email and tell you what to do.
 Make sure that the email address LSE has for you is current.